-Aerospace engineering is concerned with designing and building machines that fly within the earth’s atmosphere (aeronautical engineering) and outside the earth’s atmosphere (astronautical engineers).
+Aerospace engineering is concerned with designing and building machines that fly within the Earth’s atmosphere (aeronautical engineering) and outside the Earth’s atmosphere (astronautical engineering).
 Aerospace engineers must understand physics, math, aerodynamics, and materials science.

-Embry-Riddle Aeronautical University offers an on-campus, ABET-accredited, bachelor of science in aerospace engineering (BSAE), which is designed to prepare students to overcome the complex challenges related to creating functional aircraft and spacecraft.
+Embry-Riddle Aeronautical University offers an on-campus, ABET-accredited, bachelor of science in aerospace engineering (BSAE), designed to prepare students to overcome the complex challenges of creating functional aircraft and spacecraft.
 This program is available at the Daytona Beach, FL campus as well as the Prescott, AZ campus.
 The Daytona Beach campus offers aeronautics, astronautics, jet propulsion, and rocket propulsion tracks.
 The Prescott campus offers only the aeronautics and astronautics tracks.

 Automotive engineering is the branch of vehicle engineering concerned with the design and manufacturing of cars, motorcycles, and trucks.
 Interdisciplinary in nature, automotive engineering requires professionals to understand a wide range of engineering elements including mechanical, software, electrical, and safety.

-Graduates from the on-campus, ABET-accredited Indiana State University bachelor’s of science (BS) in automotive engineering technology gain skills in automotive technology and management with the goal of creating knowledgeable leaders who can exercise evidence-based problem-solving.
+Graduates from the on-campus, ABET-accredited Indiana State University bachelor’s of science (BS) in automotive engineering technology gain skills in automotive technology and management to create knowledgeable leaders who can exercise evidence-based problem-solving.

 Combining the disciplines of medicine, biological science, and engineering, biomedical engineering is the engine behind advances in the equipment, systems, software, technology, and devices that enable improved diagnosis and treatment in healthcare.
-Biomedical engineers must understand concepts in math, physics, chemistry, biology, physiology, and computer science.
+Biomedical engineers must understand math, physics, chemistry, biology, physiology, and computer science concepts.

 Applying the principles of chemistry to problem-solving, chemical engineering is a discipline that examines the design, building, and function of machines or plants that perform chemical reactions.
 Chemical engineers must have a high-level understanding of math, physics, chemistry, and in some circumstances, biology, and economics.